danmindru/responsive-html-email-signature/README.md

+#Future release notes & todo
+This is a beta release, some things still need to be done before it's ready.

+##Todo
+- use fs-extra instead of wrench

+##Doc updates
 - Stylesheets are included automatically, place them wherever in the dir
 - Autoprefixer is there to help
 - use SASS, LESS or postcss.